Factitious disorder imposed on another: Signs and symptoms

 In FDIA, a caregiver is abusing a child, a vulnerable adult, or even a pet in an attempt to meet their own (unmet) emotional needs.

 Factitious disorder imposed on another (FDIA) is a condition in which a caregiver falsifies, exaggerates or induces illness in a dependent and presents them as ill, presumably for some form of attention or psychological gain, and not solely motivated by external gains.
 The caregiver or partner systematically misrepresents various symptoms, fabricates signs, manipulates laboratory tests, manipulates clinicians and other health professionals, or purposely harms or injures the victim (e.g. by poisoning, drugging, causing infection(s), or even by causing physical injury).

 Most individuals with FDIA present about three medical problems in some combination of the 103 different reported symptoms.
 The most-frequently reported problems are apnea (26.8% of cases), anorexia or feeding problems (24.6% of cases), diarrhea (20%), seizures (17.5%), cyanosis (blue skin) (11.7%), behavioural problems (10.4%), asthma (9.5%), allergy (9.3%), and fevers (8.6%).
 Other symptoms include failure to thrive, vomiting, bleeding, rash, and infections.
 Many of these symptoms are easy to fake because they are subjective.
 A parent reporting that their child had a fever in the past 24 hours is making a claim that is impossible to prove or disprove.
 The number and variety of presented symptoms contribute to the difficulty in reaching a proper diagnosis.

-Unique to this form of abuse is that health care providers sometimes actively, albeit unintentionally, enable the abuse (iatrogenic harm).
-By reacting to the concerns and demands of perpetrators with FDIA, medical professionals can unknowingly be manipulated into a partnership that continues the maltreatment of the child.
+Unique to this form of abuse is that health care providers sometimes actively enable the abuse (iatrogenic harm).
+By reacting to the concerns and demands of perpetrators with FDIA, medical professionals can be manipulated into a partnership that continues the maltreatment of the child.
 Challenging cases that defy simple medical explanations may prompt health care providers to pursue unusual or rare diagnoses, thus allocating even more time to the child/victim and the abuser.
 If the health practitioner resists ordering further treatment, the FDIA abuser can threaten action to make the medical system appear negligent for refusing to help a sick child.
 Clinicians should maintain a high index of suspicion when confronted with persistent unexplained illness in a dependent, and may need to limit further invasive investigations once concern arises to avoid unnecessary or harmful medical care.